-- 41. The following important dates are to be noted for NDC Course 32: - a.
-Course Assembly Date 29 September 2023. - b.
-Commencement of Term 1 2 October 2023. - c.
-Inauguration of NDC Course 32 6 October 2023. - d.
-Graduation Day/End of NDC Course 32 6 September 2024. - 42.
-On arrival, participants are to report directly to the NDC Complex located at Herbert Macaulay Way (North) Abuja and Participants' Quarters at Piwoyi, where a Reception Centre will be established 5 working days before the Course officially commences.
-International participant will be conveyed from Nnamdi Azikiwe international Airport, Abuja (based on their individual itinerary) and transported to living accommodation where a reception committee will receive them.
-All inquiries are to be directed to the Director Coordination (D Coord) or the Staff Officer 1 Coordination (SO 1 Coord) on the following telephone lines and email: - a.
-D Coord Tel: +234 909 9777 440. - b.
-SO 1 Coord Tel: +234 803 6127 047. - c.
-Email: coord@ndc.gov.ng - 43.
-All participants are to complete a bio data form online and submit a hard copy to the SO1 Coord on arrival.
+- 41. The following important dates are to be noted for NDC Course 33: - a.
+Course Assembly Date 27 September 2024. - b.
+Commencement of Term 1 30 September 2024. - c.
+Inauguration of NDC Course 33 7 October 2024. - d.
+Graduation Day/End of NDC Course 33 22 August 2025. - 42.
+On arrival, participants are to report directly to Participants' Quarters at Piwoyi, where a Reception Centre will be established 5 working days before the Course officially commences.
+International participants will be conveyed from Nnamdi Azikiwe international Airport, Abuja (based on their individual itinerary) and transported to Piwoyi where a reception committee will receive them.
+All inquiries are to be directed to the Director Coordination (D Coord) or the Staff Officer 1 Coordination (SO 1 Coord) on the following telephone lines and email:

+a.
+D Coord Tel: +234 8091311338.

+b.
+SO 2 Coord Tel: +234 9132571738.

+c.
+Email: coord@ndc.gov.ng

+43. All participants are to complete a bio data form online and submit a hard copy to the SO1 Coord on arrival.
 In addition, all participants are to report with a complete and duly certified medical report.